Published:

 Interested in Applying For a Mortgage in Oregon?

 Are you considering buying a home in Oregon sometime soon?
 If so, now is a great time to make the leap!
 When you’re ready, Sammamish Mortgage can help you secure the mortgage you need.
-We are a family-owned mortgage firm that serves the entire Pacific Northwest, including Washington, Oregon, Idaho, and Colorado, and have been offering many mortgage programs since 1992.
-Get in touch with Sammamish Mortgage today to apply for a mortgage or simply to have your questions answered!
+We are a family-owned mortgage firm that serves the entire Pacific Northwest, including Washington, Oregon, Idaho, Colorado, and California, and have been offering many mortgage programs since 1992.
+Get in touch with Sammamish Mortgage today to apply for a mortgage or to get pre-approved!